Philanthus gibbosus: Males

 The males of P. gibbosus resemble the females very closely, but the most notable difference is the significantly reduced presence of yellow spots on the head.
 This is opposite of the usual pattern observed within the order Hymenoptera.
 Most commonly, the males in hymenopteran species have an excess of yellow spots on the head while females lack spots.

 Distribution and habitat

-P. gibbosus is a common and widely distributed species in North America.
+Philanthus gibbosus is a common and widely distributed species in North America.
 It has been primarily observed to inhabit the central Midwestern United States; it has been observed as far west as Kansas and as far south as Georgia, but tends to be concentrated around Missouri and Tennessee.
 P. gibbosus also tends to inhabit coastal areas where the soil has a sandy composition.
 P. gibbosus is known to prefer the climate and habitat of deciduous forests.
 P. gibbosus prefers the soil composition of deciduous and coastal regions because it builds its nests in burrows.
 Thus, the soil must be of an ideal composition for burrowing.